-The website is in English, and it is the recommended source of information because (i) this website is managed exclusively by us, and (ii) all official information (i.e., the match schedule, results, announcements of rounds, etc.) will be posted and updated there first.
+The website is in English, and it is the recommended source of information because:

+• this website is managed exclusively by us, and

+• all official information (i.e., the match schedule, results, announcements of rounds, etc.) will be posted and updated there first.

-Especially important announcements as well as some articles will be also posted on Gomokuworld's Facebook page: facebook.com/GomokuWorld
+5.2.
+Especially important announcements as well as some articles will be also posted on https://vk.com/topic-19499145\47113604

+Gomokuworld's Facebook page: facebook.com/GomokuWorld

-There are also two WBC 2018 threads on the Russian gomoku discussion forum:
+5.3.
+There is also a WBC 2021 thread on the Russian gomoku discussion forum: